oleg1995petrov/devops-andersen-training/HW 2/README.md

         Made with     by %my_name

         ```

-2. Configure `systemd` so that the app starts after reboot
+2. Configure `systemd` so that the app starts after reboot.
 3. Secure the VM so that app is not stole:
     * allow connections only to the ports 22, 80, 443.
     * disable root login, all authentication except 'public keys'.